miladv33/GoogleSignIn/README.md

-# Using Google Sign-In API in your project is easy with this library.
+# A library to use Google Sign-In API  in your project.

-The following image shows how Google authentication works
+Hear is a sample image of how google

 ![](https://developers.google.com/static/identity/sign-in/android/images/google-sign-in.png)

 # How to Use it?
-These lines need to be added to your Gradle files
+add thees lines to your gradles

 ```   maven { url 'https://jitpack.io' } ```